-New Zealand: Internationally, New Zealand is leading the way on the endgame.
-The country has a goal of reducing smoking to below 5% by 2025 and has set in motion a multi-part plan to achieve it, with a set of policies that passed in 2022 including:
+New Zealand: Internationally, New Zealand has lead the way on the endgame.
+The country has a goal of reducing smoking to below 5% by 2025 and set in motion a multi-part plan to achieve it, with a set of policies that passed in 2022 including:

 - reducing the number of cigarette retailers from over 6,000 to just 600

 - reducing the nicotine in cigarettes to below addictive levels

 - gradually raising the legal age of sale for cigarettes to create a “smoke-free generation” by prohibiting the sale of combustible tobacco products to anyone born on or after January 1, 2009.